Will Hurd: Tenure

 Hurd assumed office as a U.S. representative on January 3, 2015.
 During his first term, he ranked third among freshman House members who had the most bills passed.
 Much of Hurd's work focused on bipartisan cybersecurity and technology bills.
 Hurd has been described as a leading congressional voice on technology issues.

 In July 2015, Hurd was named to replace Aaron Schock of Illinois as a co-chair of the Congressional Future Caucus, along with Tulsi Gabbard of Hawaii.
 In his first term in Congress, Hurd was made the chairman of the Information Technology Subcommittee of the House Committee on Oversight and Government Reform that focuses in part on cybersecurity), which is unusual for a first-term member of Congress.

 Hurd was the vice-chair of the Border and Maritime Subcommittee of the Homeland Security Committee.
 He was appointed to the House Permanent Select Committee on Intelligence for his second term, replacing Mike Pompeo, who departed to head the CIA.
 Hurd's background as a former undercover clandestine officer led The Daily Dot to call him "The Most Interesting Man in Congress".

 Along with Brian Fitzpatrick, John Katko, and Elise Stefanik, Hurd was considered one of the most moderate Republicans in the House.
 He voted against his party's positions on LGBT rights, gun control, immigration, repeal of the Affordable Care Act, and congressional oversight, and he received praise for his bipartisanship.
 Hurd was a member of the Republican Main Street Partnership.

 As of August 2019, Hurd was the only black Republican in the House of Representatives.
 He has said that the principal role of the government in the lives of African Americans should be to empower them to do things for themselves.

 According to USA Today, Hurd's district "spans two time zones and more than 800 miles of the U.S.-Mexico border".
 As of January 2019, Hurd was the only Republican member of Congress representing a district along the U.S.–Mexican border.

 In 2019, Hurd joined the Transatlantic Task Force of the German Marshall Fund and the Bundeskanzler-Helmut-Schmidt-Stiftung (BKHS), co-chaired by Karen Donfried and Wolfgang Ischinger.

-Hurd did not seek reelection to Congress in 2020, instead becoming a Winter 2021 Resident Fellow at the Institute of Politics of the University of Chicago.
-There, Hurd leads a series of seminars.
-He is currently on the board of directors for OpenAI.
+On August 1, 2019, Hurd did not seek reelection to Congress in 2020.